WhitneyLampkin/devscriber/README.md

 The planned features for DevScriber at the time of writing are as follows:

 ⭐ README.md file generator
+⭐ README.md file updater (used to overwrite the current README.md)

 ## Fun Facts